cybermaggedon/ixbrl-reporter/docs/taxonomy.md

 ## `taxonomy.TAXONOMY.sign-reversed`

+In gnucash, things that cause money to go away (e.g. liabilities) are negative.
+In iXBRL they are normally positive, so you can set the `sign` field to `reversed` to turn something which is normally a Gnucash negative into an iXBRL positive.
+This is done in the taxonomy configuration file.

 Specifies a set of fact identifiers whose values have a reverse meaning to what they do in GnuCash.  e.g. expenses come out as negative in GnuCash to describe cash leaving the business.